-Based on clinical trials and observations following the administration of hundreds of millions of doses, we know the COVID-19 vaccines are extremely effective in preventing severe illness, hospitalization and death from the virus — including new strains of the virus such as the delta variant.
+Based on clinical trials and observations following the administration of more than 560 million doses, we know the COVID-19 vaccines are extremely effective in preventing severe illness, hospitalization and death from the virus.
 The populations who continue to face severe illness and death from COVID-19 are those that are unvaccinated.

 Q: If I already had COVID-19, do I still need to get vaccinated?

 A: Yes.
-While doctors do not yet know how long you will be protected after having COVID- 19, they do know it is possible to contract the virus again.
+While doctors do not yet know how long you will be protected after having COVID-19, they do know it is possible to contract the virus again.
 Getting vaccinated is the best way to protect yourself from severe illness, hospitalization or death from COVID-19.
-In addition, preliminary data show that natural antibodies from a previous COVID-19 infection do not provide as much protection as the vaccines do against more contagious and aggressive strains of the virus, including the delta variant.
+In addition, preliminary data shows that natural antibodies from a previous COVID-19 infection do not provide as much protection as vaccines.

 Q: Can I get COVID-19 from the vaccine?